Using psychology to learn psychology

 Task 2: Pictionary icebreaker

-An icebreaker task that illustrates a speed/accuracy tradeoff
+An icebreaker task that illustrates a speed/accuracy trade-off

 Setup:

-• Each student must draw/doodle their hobby/interest
+• In turn, each student draws/doodles their hobby/interest

-• Teammates must guess
+• Other students must guess what it is

-• 1 point per correct guess.
+• 1 point per correct guess

-• Rotate around the team members
+• Rotate around the group

 Debrief